agbarnett/COVID/README.md

 Predominantly uses the R package [MicSim](https://cran.r-project.org/web/packages/MicSim/index.html) for microsimulations.

+Includes:
+* seasonal transmission
+* age-dependent recovery and death
+* random importated cases over time

-This is a simplistic model of reality and all estimates should be treated with caution.
+**This is a simplistic model of reality and all estimates should be treated with caution.**